Skip to main content

 • All incoming Freshmen are required to take one semester of Freshman Seminar.
 This class will help prepare you for a good start in high school

-• Besides your academic counselor (assigned by last name of student), Freshmen Transition Specialist Adrian Jimenez is another resource for Freshmen
+• Besides their academic counselor (assigned by last name of student), freshmen also have assistance from Freshman Transition Specialist Adrian Jimenez who can help answer their questions

 Good to Know